-If the REMIC files its return and later becomes aware of changes it must make to income, deductions, etc., the REMIC should then file an amended:
+If the REMIC files its return and later becomes aware of changes it must make to income, deductions, etc., the REMIC should then file:

-- Form 1066 and check the box at item D(3), page 1. - Schedule Q (Form 1066), for each residual interest holder, and check the box at item E(2).
+- Form 1065X, Amended Return or Administrative Adjustment Request (AAR); and - An amended Schedule Q (Form 1066), for each residual interest holder, and check the box at item E(2).
 Give corrected Schedules Q (Form 1066) to each residual interest holder.

-Note: If a REMIC does not meet the small REMIC exception under sections 860F(e) and 6231, and related regulations, or makes the election described in section 6231(a)(1)(B)(ii) not to be treated as a small REMIC, the amended return will be a request for administrative adjustment, and Form 8082, Notice of Inconsistent Treatment or Administrative Adjustment Request (AAR), must be filed by the Tax Matters Person.
+If a REMIC does not meet the small REMIC exception under CAUTION sections 860F(e) and 6231, and related regulations, or makes the election described in section 6231(a)(1)(B)(ii) not to be treated as a small ŘEMIC, the amended return will be a request for administrative adjustment, and Form 1065X must be filed by the Tax Matters Person.
 See sections 860F(e) and 6227 for more information.

-If the REMIC's Federal return is changed for any reason, it may affect its state return.
+If the REMIC's federal return is changed for any reason, it may affect its state return.
 This would include changes made as a result of an examination of the REMIC return by the IRS.
 Contact the state tax agency where the state return is filed for more information.